7. Database access

 articlesConn.Open()

-' Execute an SQL command
+' execution of a SQL command

 Dim sqlText As String = "select * from " + tabArticles